| YARROW AKA BLOODWORT (Achillea millefolium) |

 Yarrow aka Bloodwort is used as a tonic in helping to regulate the function of the liver.
 It contains Vitamins A, C, E and F and some Vitamin K. It also contains manganese, copper, potassium, iodine and iron.
 Yarrow is a member of the sunflower family, which has more than 80 species, and found in Europe and Asia.

 Yarrow aka Bloodwort can cause contact dermatitis in sensitive individuals.
-Therefore it should be stopped immediately if itching or inflammation, with formation of vessicles, occur.
-Yarrow should not be taken during pregnancy or nursing, it is considered an abortifacient.
+Therefore it should be stopped immediately if itching or inflammation, with formation of vesicles, occur.
+Yarrow should not be taken during pregnancy or nursing.
 Also excessive doses should not be taken because it will interfer with existing anticoagulant and hypo- , hypertensive therapies and may cause sedation and diuretic effects. - Pharmacy Times

-The German Commission E monograph suggests approximately 1 teaspoon (4.5 grams) of yarrow daily or 3 teaspoons (15 ml) of the fresh pressed juice.7 A tea can be prepared by steeping 1-2 teaspoons (5-10 grams) of yarrow in 1 cup (250 ml) boiling water for ten to fifteen minutes.
+For a tea, the German Commission E Monograph, which is a therapeutic guide to herbal medicine, suggests approximately 1 teaspoon (4.5 grams) of yarrow daily or 3 teaspoons (15 ml) of the fresh pressed juice.
+A tea can be prepared by steeping 1-2 teaspoons (5-10 grams) of yarrow in 1 cup (250 ml) boiling water for ten to fifteen minutes.
 Three cups (750 ml) a day can be taken.
 A tincture, 1/2-3/4 teaspoon (3-4 ml) three times per day, can be taken.
 The tea, or cloths dipped in the tea, can be used topically as needed for minor skin injuries.
 For sickness, some skin conditions and cramps; flavoring agent in food and beverages.

 [ back to top ]